-Explore Arizona by hiking, biking or strolling in Red Rock State Park.
-View a geologic wonder at Tonto Natural Bridge State Park, surround yourself in pine trees at Arizona lakes.
-You’ll find state parks can often be less crowded than national parks, so they are a great place to explore the natural beauty of Arizona.
+Explore the Grand Canyon state even more at the 30-plus amazing Arizona state parks.
+Start by hiking, biking or strolling in Red Rock State Park.
+View a geologic wonder at Tonto Natural Bridge State Park or surround yourself in pine trees at Fool Hollow Lake Recreation Area.
+You’ll find state parks can often be less crowded than national parks, and they are a great place to explore the natural beauty of Arizona.

 1. Red Rock State Park in Sedona

 This is a 286-acre nature preserve and environmental education center with stunning scenery in Sedona.
 Trails throughout the park wind through manzanita and juniper to reach the rich banks of Oak Creek.
 Green meadows are framed by native vegetation and hills of red rock.
 The creek meanders through the park, creating a diverse riparian habitat abounding with plants and wildlife.
 This riparian habitat provides the setting and the opportunity for the park to offer a focus on environmental education. azstateparks.com/red-rock